jenkins-pipeline/jenkins-pipeline/README.md

 ### Building

-To build Jenkins Pipeline image locally on your docker host you can simple run `docker build -rm -t jenkins-pipeline .`
+To build Jenkins Pipeline image locally on your docker host you can simple run `docker build --rm -t jenkins-pipeline .`